HEAT RELATED ILLNESS

 Who Is at Risk?

-athletes and others (especially beginners) who enjoy exercise
+- athletes and others (especially beginners) who exercise vigorously outdoors

 Hot Weather Safety Tips